morteza/CogText/docs/colloquium2021/slides.md

     3. topic modeling

 ---
-# Executive Functions Ontology
+## Executive Functions Ontology

-A machine-readable graph-based model of knowledge.
+A machine-readable graph-based model of what we know about *Executive Functions*.

-- operationalize (tests)
-- conceptualize (constructs) -> Marr's algorithms
-- observe (brain mechanisms) -> Marr's implementation

-`TODO: ontology figure`
+`TODO: EFO ontology figure`

 ---
 ## Data Collection